RNA-FRETools/MASH-FRET/docs/trace-processing/workflow.md

 To correct intensities from background:

 {: .procedure }
-1. Select the molecule index in the
+1. If not already done, select the molecule index in the [Molecule list](panels/panel-sample-management.html#molecule-list).
-   [Molecule list](panels/panel-sample-management.html#molecule-list).

 1. For each intensity-time trace, set parameters: